Spicy Cauliflower With Peanut Dip (Vegan)

+I’m never ashamed to admit that cauliflower is one of my favourite vegetables.
+By far.
 Just like tofu, it may seem bland and boring at first, but everything depends on preparation.
 Of course, not everyone can enjoy crunching raw cauliflower.
-I do, but I’ve reached that level of vegan where I get genuine cabbage cravings from time to time.
-However, I’m convinced there’s a way for everyone to enjoy this vegetable.
+But, I’m convinced there’s a way for everyone to enjoy this vegetable.

-Also known as cauliflower ‘wings’, this is one of my go-to dishes to make for any type of food-related gathering, whether that’s a picnic with friends or a dinner party.
+You can throw it into salads, grill it, turn it into a dip or sauce, even make a cauliflower Alfredo pasta sauce, but today, I’m sharing my favourite preparation with you: making spicy cauliflower ‘wings’.
+This is one of my go-to dishes to make for any type of food-related gathering, whether that’s a picnic with friends or a dinner party.
 It actually makes me (kinda) enjoy sharing my food because I always get a positive response, even from self-confessed vegetable haters.

-How to roast cauliflower
+How to make spicy cauliflower ‘wings’